fabianofrank/math-magicians/README.md

 ### Usage

-- Click on the heart to *Like* your favorite pokemon.
+- Click on the Home to be welcomed.
-- Click on the comment button to see more information about the pokemon and share your experiences.
+- Click on the Calculator button to use the calculator application.
-- Click on the adopt button to schedule an adoption appointment.
+- Click on the Quotes button to enchated by a Dumbledore's phrase.
-- Gotta catch 'em all!
+- Let's do Magic!

 ### Run tests